Graduate Admissions (On Campus)

 Accelerated Master's programs

-Earn your degree faster with Accelerated Master's programs.
+Earn your degree faster with accelerated Master's programs.
 Norwich's Accelerated Master's programs allow you to earn your graduate degree in as little as one year after completing your undergraduate degree.
+Earn your bachelor’s and master’s degree in less time, advancing your education.

 By completing graduate coursework in your senior year for dual credit, you’ll streamline your educational journey and easily transition from an undergraduate degree to a graduate degree.